seapagan/confoog/README.md

 - Restrict configuration variables to a specified subset, or to only those that already exist in the YAML file.
 - A better way of dealing with multi-level variables - i.e. nested arrays, hashes etc.
+- option to save config file after any config variables are changed, not just explicitly with `Confoog::Settings.save`

 ## Development